-2. A Voter with a Mental Disability Can Retain the Right to Vote or Have it Restored Under StateLaw
+2. A Voter with a Mental Disability Can Retain the Right to Vote or Have it Restored Under State Law

 While advocates may want to consider challenging certain state voter competence requirements as inconsistent with federal law (see page 12), many individuals may simply wish to use avenues available under state laws to try to keep from losing their right to vote, or to have it restored.
-This section describes what persons with disabilities and their advocates may do-usually in the context of guardianship proceedings-to accomplish these goals.
+This section describes what persons with disabilities and their advocates may do-usually in the context of guardianship proceedings-to accomplish

-In many states, a person is at risk of losing the right to vote when a guardianship is imposed.
-This is true in most states that have some type of voter competence requirement.
-In states where the right to vote is automatically lost when a person is under guardianship, the understand the act of voting" (N.J.
+&quot;adjudicated" or "adjudged" incapacitated, indicating that a court or other tribunal must decide ("No person shall have the right of suffrage [w]ho has been adjudicated by a court of competent jurisdiction to lack the capacity to understand the act of voting" (N.J.
 Stat.
 Ann. § 19:4-1)).
-While some state laws simply exclude "mentally incompetent" voters, competence determinations must generally be made by probate courts in the context of guardianship proceedings ("At least once each month, each probate judge in [Ohio] shall file with the board of elections the names and residence addresses of all persons over eighteen years of age who have been adjudicated incompetent for the purpose of voting [and] the board of elections shall promptly cancel the registration of each elector named in the report" (Ohio Rev. Code Ann. § 3503.18)).
+While some state laws simply exclude "mentally incompetent" voters, competence determinations must generally be made by probate courts in the context of guardianship proceedings ("At least once each month, each probate judge in [Ohio] shall file with the board of elections the names and residence addresses of all persons over eighteen years of age who have been adjudicated incompetent for the purpose of voting . . . . [and] the board of elections shall promptly cancel the registration of each elector named in the report" (Ohio Rev. Code Ann. § 3503.18)).

-57 In the Matter of Absentee Ballots Cast by Five Residents of Trenton Psychiatric Hospital, 750 A.2d at 794-95 (N.J.
+&lt;sup>57 In the Matter of Absentee Ballots Cast by Five Residents of Trenton Psychiatric Hospital, 750 A.2d at 794-95 (N.J.
 Super.
 App.
 Div.
 2000) (requiring county board of elections to demonstrate a particularized showing before a court that voters were incompetent before ballots could be disqualified).

-58 See, e.g., Doe v.
+&lt;sup>58 See, e.g., Doe v.
 Rowe, 156 F. Supp.2d 35, 47-49 (D. Me.
 2001).
 Government entities must provide due process before taking away a person's right to vote.
 Private entities such as long-term care facilities perform a core government function when they determine whether individuals are competent to vote, and thus should also be subject to due process requirements.
-See Nina A. Kohn, Preserving Voting Rights in Long-Term Care Institutions: Facilitating Voting While Maintaining Election Integrity, 38 McGeorge Law Review 1065, 1081 (2007). ward may lose the right to vote even though the subject of voting was never raised in the guardianship proceeding.
-Often neither the person under guardianship nor the person seeking guardianship is aware that the right to vote is at stake in a guardianship hearing.59
+See Nina A. Kohn, Preserving Voting Rights in Long-Term Care Institutions: Facilitating Voting While Maintaining Election Integrity, 38 McGeorge Law Review 1065, 1081 (2007).